-The purpose of these strategies is not to cure your flushing, since that takes time.
-The purpose is to simply burn off some of the adrenaline and try to make sure that your anxiety doesn't get worse in the moment.
+The purpose of these strategies is not to cure your flushing since that takes time.
+The purpose is to simply burn off some of the adrenaline and try to make sure that your anxiety doesn't get worse at the moment.
 You'll still need to commit to a strategy that will fight the anxiety altogether.

-I've helped thousands of people that suffered from an anxiety related red face cure their anxiety.
-Make sure you start with my free 7 minute anxiety test.
+I've helped thousands of people that suffered from anxiety related red face cure their anxiety.
+Make sure you start with my free 7-minute anxiety test.
 This test is a valuable way to get information on treatments based on your symptoms.

 Start the test here, now.